aditya1308/Cab-Service/README.md

 # Cab-Service

-This repository contains the backend for a cab booking service, inspired by applications like Uber and Ola.
+This repository contains the backend for a cab booking service.
 It provides functionalities for user and admin management, trip booking, fare calculation, and OTP verification.
 The application is built using Java and the Spring Boot framework.

 ## Features